This is a list of foods rich in B vitamins, iron, and zinc. Read on to find out which ones they are.

 Rich in zinc, seeds help the brain to absorb better information.
 It will supply the body with magnesium, tryptophan, selenium, vitamins B1, and K, which contribute to the concentration of attention, long-term retention of information in memory, and reduce stress levels.

 Magnesium, which is part of the seeds, has a positive effect on the nervous system, including the nerve endings in our head.
-To get the most nutrients, you need to eat from 50 to 100 grams of seeds per day.
+To get the most nutrients, 50 to 100 grams of seeds should be consumed daily.

 4. Beet juice

 Scientists from Wake Forest University found that beet juice improves blood and oxygen flow o the brain, making the brain work more efficiently.
-This juice contains antioxidants that remove toxic substances from the body.
+Antioxidants in this drink help the body rid itself of toxins.
 To make memory work better, doctors recommend drink up to two glasses of juice a day.

 5. Broccoli

-Broccoli, like eggs, contains a large amount of choline and vitamin K. The perception of verbal information and episodic memory, which records events in all details, also improves.
+Broccoli, like eggs, contains a large amount of choline and vitamin K. Episodic memory, which records events in all details, and the perception of linguistic information, also improves.
 Broccoli also contains glucosinolate, which prevents the breakdown of acetylcholine, organic compounds that transmit nerve impulses.
-Thus, broccoli optimizes the functioning of the nervous system and has a positive effect on brain function.
-The vegetable can be eaten every day.
+Therefore, broccoli enhances the nervous system's performance and benefits brain function.
+You can consume the vegetable every day.

 By the way, broccoli contains a lot of vitamin C – even more than citrus fruits, and saturation with them occurs faster due to the high fiber content.
 The vegetable should be cooked immediately after purchase – or frozen to retain more vitamins and benefits.
 When stored for a long time without refrigeration, nutrients will be lost.